 The Search Network – The way this type of advertising campaign works is that you use keywords, terms people use when they search, to target your customers.
 When someone searches for those terms, your ad will show up.
 The ads that appear are relevant to the person’s search.
 The person searching looks up what they want under a category heading through Google much like they used to do with a phone directory or Yellow Pages.
 For instance, if you are searching for a dentist, related ads for dentists will conveniently appear.

 The Search Network type of ad campaign targets the search partners so that your ads display not only in a Google search but also on Google’s partners properties.

-The Display Network – When wondering what type of AdWords advertising campaign should I start with, you might consider the display network which consists of more than one million news sites, blogs, articles, and similar websites that display text advertisements, banner, or video ads from Google AdWords and targets specific purposes.
+The Display Network – When wondering what type of Google Ads advertising campaign should I start with, you might consider the display network which consists of more than one million news sites, blogs, articles, and similar websites that display text advertisements, banner, or video ads from Google Ads and targets specific purposes.

 Display network ads are also known as “interruption marketing” because they are placed in such a way as to interrupt what a viewer is doing as opposed to appearing only when purposefully searching for a specific keyword, item or service.

 With the Display Network campaign type, your ads display by matching text, image, rich media, and video to targeted content on websites and other placements, such as YouTube or mobile apps.
 For instance, if you are selling toys or diapers, you would want your ad to reach potential customers who visit kid product sites and blogs about kids, babies, or parenting.